DSCodeBench: A Realistic Benchmark for Data Science Code Generation: Introduction

 \section{Introduction}

-Data science is vital in many cross-disciplinary areas~\cite{bolyen2019reproducible, hassani2023role}.
-While DS-1000~\cite{lai2023ds} represents the current leading effort in benchmarking LLMs for data science code generation and is widely adopted in LLM assessment, it still falls short in capturing the full complexity and realism of real-world coding scenarios.
+Recent advances in large language models (LLMs) have significantly accelerated research in automated code generation, particularly for data science tasks that involve complex workflows and domain-specific libraries~\cite{bolyen2019reproducible, hassani2023role}.
+As a result, a growing number of benchmarks have been proposed to evaluate LLMs in this setting, including DS-1000~\cite{lai2023ds}, DA-Code~\cite{huang2024code}, DataSciBench~\cite{zhang2025datascibench}, and others.
+Among them, DS-1000 has emerged as a standard for evaluating LLMs on data science code generation.
+However, it still falls short in capturing the full complexity and realism of real-world data science coding scenarios.
 We identify three key limitations of DS-1000 that motivate the need for a more robust and realistic benchmark: (1) Lack of realistic reference code.
 Most code problems are from Stack Overflow.
-Their solutions are usually easy, one-off code snippets, which are difficult to represent the complex scenarios encountered in real-world programming.
-For example, the average length of reference code in DS-1000 is only 3.6 lines, which limits their ability to reflect realistic programming tasks.
+Their solutions are usually easy, one-off code snippets, which cannot represent the complex scenarios encountered in real-world programming.
+For example, the average length of reference code in DS-1000 is only 3.6 lines, which limits its ability to reflect realistic programming tasks.
 (2) Insufficient testing.
 DS-1000 includes, on average, fewer than 2.1 tests for each coding problem~\cite{lai2023ds}, which leads to insufficient coverage of program behavior.
 As a result, many test cases are relatively simple and fail to fully explore the code's functionality or corner cases.
 (3) Poorly structured problem description.
 Each code problem description in DS-1000 includes a natural language description and code context, but these elements are often inconsistently formatted, which can limit clarity regarding the expected program behaviors.
 These limitations highlight the need for a more comprehensive and realistic benchmark for data science code generation.